What is the Revocation of Parentage Act?

 Why do fathers seem to have diminished rights in family court compared to mothers?

 The historical tendency of family courts to favor mothers over fathers in custody battles is deeply rooted in societal conventions and legal precedents.
 Traditional gender roles have long portrayed mothers as the primary caregivers and fathers as breadwinners.
-This dichotomy was further cemented by the Tender Years Doctrine, which presumed younger children were better off with their mothers.
+This belief was further reinforced by the Tender Years Doctrine, which presumed younger children were better off with their mothers.
 The now-outdated doctrine, combined with the ingrained belief in an inherent maternal instinct, often disadvantaged fathers.
-Economic dynamics further complicated matters; historically, more financially reliant on men, women were sometimes seen as needing the child for financial protection.
+Economic dynamics further complicated matters as historically, women financially relied on men and were sometimes seen as needing the child for financial protection.
 While modern Michigan legal systems aim to prioritize a child’s best interests over gender biases, remnants of these old perspectives persist.
 As advocates for fathers, we believe that recognizing and challenging these historical biases is essential for ensuring fathers have an equitable opportunity to be active, loving figures in their children’s lives.

 LEWIS & DICKSTEIN P.L.L.C.
 Can Help You!
 Fighting for Fathers Under the New Parentage Act.